sander3/laravel-gdpr/readme.md

 # GDPR compliant data portability with ease

-This package helps you to be compliant with the GDPR article 20.
+This package helps you to be compliant with the GDPR (article 20).

 ## Requirements